ytonangi2004/Gradient-Boosting-Case-Study/README.md

-# Gradient-Boosting-Case-Study: It is an ensemble of weaklearners boosting spped and accuracy.
+# Gradient-Boosting-Case-Study: It is an ensemble of weaklearners boosting speed and accuracy.
 Titanic dataset is used